Japan border policy keeps thousands of foreigners in limbo | Education

 Tightening border controls quickly after omicron outbreaks began overseas may have been unavoidable, Nippon University crisis management professor Mitsuru Fukuda said, but the decision to exclude only foreigners appears aimed at rallying public support.
 With careful preventive measures, Japan could allow foreign visitors just as many other countries are doing, he said.

-Clusters of cases among U.S. troops rapidly spread into neighboring communities including those in Okinawa, home to the majority of the 50,000 American troops in Japan, beginning in late December.
-Infections at U.S. bases exceeded 6,000 last month.
+Clusters of cases among US troops rapidly spread into neighbouring communities including those in Okinawa, home to the majority of the 50,000 American troops in Japan, beginning in late December.
+Infections at US bases exceeded 6,000 last month.

 Phillip Lipscy, a political science professor at Toronto University in Canada who is part of the petition drive, said he was denied entry despite his Japanese roots and his dedication to the study of Japan.
 "I grew up in Japan.
 I am a native speaker of the language, my mother is Japanese and she lives in Tokyo.
 But under the current policy I cannot enter Japan because of the colour of my passport," Lipscy told an online meeting.
 With the outlook uncertain, many people are changing their studies or careers, he said.
 "These are fateful decisions with long term consequences," he said.
 "The border closure is depriving Japan of a generation of admirer, friends and allies."